 After completing my PhD in 2010, I moved to Austria to begin my research career in Europe.
 I first stayed at IIASA in Laxenburg for a few months and then moved to the Vienna Institute of Demography (VID) in Vienna.
 I worked at the VID as a research scholar from late 2010 to early 2016.
 In 2011, I also became the leader of the 'Migration & Education' research strand at the Wittgenstein Centre for Demography and Global Human Capital.

 My research focuses on quantitative human/population geography, especially past, present and future migration.
-This includes patterns and trends in international migration flows around the world, inter-regional migration flows within countries, as well as flows between cities and their hinterland.
+This includes patterns and trends in international migration flows around the world, inter-regional migration flows within countries, as well as internal migration (eg. flows between cities and their hinterlands).

 I’m also interested in population projections and the impact of migration on the size and characteristics of population at the local and regional levels, including urban growth and rural population decline.
 In my research projects, I mainly draw on quantitative models of spatial processes, borrow tools from demography (such as event history and age period cohort models) and use visual exploratory data analysis.